google/node-sec-roadmap/chapter-2/dynamism.md

 ## Success Criteria

-We would successfully address abuse of `require` if
+We would have prevented abuse of `require` if:

 *  Untrusted inputs could not cause `require` to load a non-production source file,